kenilpatepy/Material-You-Apps/README.md

 ### 💟 Recommended Apps:
 (10 great apps!)
 <!--
- Apps should be ordered with a dash then the type of Material you X afterwards the name and link, and finally the tags. descriptions are shown through ">"
+ Apps should be ordered with a dash then the type of Material you, afterwards the name and link, and finally the tags. descriptions are shown through ">"
 -->